RL ROLAND LOPEZ

 1. Get your private and public keys.

-3. The script will look for a specific class in your document.
+3. The script looks for a specific class in your document.

-5. The widget will fetch the Cloudflare API to get a signed token using the public key.
+5. The widget calls the Cloudflare API for a signed token using your public key.

-8. If the challenge passes, you proceed with the action, else you send the cops.
+8. If the challenge passes, you proceed.
+If not, you send the cops.

 In one image: